MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/plan-office-365-proplus.md

 > REVIEWERS: What else can we say about why?
 I think more secure is overstating it.

 ## Step 4 - Choose your update channels

+[FROM BILL: Include information on ring testing in here.
+You have to check on the features with your hardware--display drivers, etc.]

 With Office 365 ProPlus, you can control how frequently your users receive feature updates to their Office applications.
 To do so, you deploy one of three different update channels to different groups of users: